 However, sometimes simply listing your products doesn’t bring you any sales, you need to use the paid marketing method to sell your products.
-Also, some merchants will charge you by the number of products you are uploading.
+Also, some merchants will charge you for the number of products you are uploading.

-So if you are in the testing phase or if you don’t want to lose money or only work with the top sold products, Product Feed Manager for WooCommerce plugin does offer you an option through which you can generate a feed with only the top sold products.
+So if you are in the testing phase or if you don’t want to lose money or only work with the top sold products, the Product Feed Manager for WooCommerce plugin does offer you an option through which you can generate a feed with only the top sold products.

-For example, your store may contain 5000 products, but to upload them to a merchant where they charge you by products, it will cost you too much.
+For example, your store may contain 5000 products, but uploading them to a merchant where they charge you by products, it will cost you too much.
 So what you can do is to create a feed with only the top sold products, say only the products that were sold at least 500 pieces, perhaps you will get 100-200 products.

 This way you can get a list of the top sold products, won’t cost you much to list them on your preferred merchant, and most importantly you are likely to get more sales with these proven products.

-In this doc, I will show you how you can generate WooCommerce product feed with the top sold products.
+In this doc, I will show you how you can generate a WooCommerce product feed with the top sold products.

 Step 1: Create a new feed or open an existing feed #

 To include the shipping values of your products, first create a new WooCommerce product feed or open an existing feed.

 Step 2: Use the feed filter to generate only the top sold products #